janskwr/MN/README.md

-# MN-algorithms
+# MN
 A few simple implementations for my Numerical Analysis classes.
+Note: All comments are in Polish language.